bread-and-pepper/django-userena/docs/index.rst

 ..
-Userina documentation master file, created by sphinx-quickstart on Fri Jul  2 09:28:08 2010.
+Userena documentation master file, created by sphinx-quickstart on Fri Jul  2 09:28:08 2010.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Userina Introduction
+Userena Introduction
 ====================

-This documentation covers the first release of django-userina application.
+This documentation covers the first release of django-userena application.
 A Django application that takes care off all your account needs.
 These were selected by looking at web applications and picking those that every modern web application needs.
 A few examples of these are the following:

 * After signup a user get's a verification email.
-A user can make use of the application ``USERINA_VERIFICATION_DAYS`` days before having to verify their account.
-The user also get's a notification if their account is still not verified ``USERINA_VERIFICATION_NOTIFY_DAYS`` days before the verification key get's invalid.
+A user can make use of the application ``USERENA_VERIFICATION_DAYS`` days before having to verify their account.
+The user also get's a notification if their account is still not verified ``USERENA_VERIFICATION_NOTIFY_DAYS`` days before the verification key get's invalid.

 * A user can signin with their e-mail address or username (as seen at Github).
-  Django-userina will define which one is used and try to sign the user in with supplied credentials.
+  Django-userena will define which one is used and try to sign the user in with supplied credentials.

-* At signin the user can choose to be remembered for ``USERINA_REMEMBER_ME_DAYS`` of time.
+* At signin the user can choose to be remembered for ``USERENA_REMEMBER_ME_DAYS`` of time.

-* Usernames defined in ``USERINA_FORBIDDEN_USERNAMES`` list are not allowed at signup.
+* Usernames defined in ``USERENA_FORBIDDEN_USERNAMES`` list are not allowed at signup.

 * Changing your e-mail address also needs verification.
 Only after the URI